 Substitutions for Japanese Cucumbers

 If you couldn’t find Japanese cucumbers for Japanese recipes, I recommend using cucumbers with fewer seeds and firmer texture.
 My first choice would be Persian cucumber, then English cucumber.
-If you use English and American cucumber, you will need to remove the seeds with a spoon.
+If you use English and American cucumber, you will need to cut in half lengthwise and then remove the seeds with a spoon.

 Delicious Recipes Using Japanese Cucumbers